omeka-s-modules/ExtractText/README.md

   clear the extracted text.
 - When editing a media, the user can choose to refresh or clear the extracted text.
-- On the module configuration page:
+- On the module configuration page, the user can:
-  - The user can see which extractors are available on their system.
+  - See which extractors are available on their system.
-  - The user can disable individual extractors.
+  - Disable individual extractors.
-  - The user can set individual extractors to only run in the background.
+  - Set individual extractors to only run in the background.

 ## Supported file formats: